Ever feel like everyone else is having more success than you?

 So when you get to that point where frustration is getting the better of you and you don’t know how to proceed, what should you do?

-Here’s some thoughts based on my experience:
+Here are some thoughts based on my experience:

 Take a Step Back

 Consider where you’re at and everything you’ve already done.
 Just by virtue of the fact you’re wanting and striving to make positive changes in your life, you’re ahead of the game.

 Assess Your Target Market

-Oftentimes the source of our struggle isn’t because we’ve implemented a bad strategy, it’s because we’ve implemented it towards a bad market.
+Oftentimes the source of our struggle isn’t because we’ve implemented a bad strategy; it’s because we’ve implemented it towards a bad market.

-While it’s true there is a niche for everything, depending on what you’re offering there may or may not be enough buyers to built a sustainable business around it at this point.
+While it’s true there is a niche for everything, depending on what you’re offering, there may or may not be enough buyers to build a sustainable business around it at this point.

-For instance, there’s probably a niche for custom craftsman who specialize in building wooden tackle boxes.
+For instance, there’s probably a niche for custom craftsmen who specialize in building wooden tackle boxes.
 You might even be able to make some money teaching people how to make wooden tackle boxes, but if you’re offering $2,000/month consulting for how to start a custom wooden tackle box building business, then you may be offering services that the market doesn’t want.

-No one feels that special bond with you, because you’re not targeting anyone in particular.
+No one feels that special bond with you because you’re not targeting anyone in particular.
 If this is your problem, niche it down and market to a smaller market of people you have more in common with.

-Talk to your friends
+Talk to Your Friends

 It’s no secret that one of the best ways to build something new is to surround yourself with people doing the same thing (that’s why I built Location Rebel Academy).

-Chances are they’d jump at the opportunity to help you, because they want to see you succeed too!
+Chances are they’d jump at the opportunity to help you because they want to see you succeed too!
 Ask to have a conversation or perhaps a mastermind call where all they do is help you with your business, it’s amazing what 30 minutes on the phone like that can do.

-Talk to your friends, they want to help.
+Talk to your friends; they want to help.